 In her latest book, The Gardener and the Carpenter, Alison lays out this science and an alternative way to think about the relationship between parents and children.

 This week on Hidden Brain, two ways to approach being a parent, and the consequences.

-Hidden Brain is hosted by Shankar Vedantam and produced by Maggie Penman, Jennifer Schmidt, Rhaina Cohen, Parth Shah, and Renee Klahr.
-Our supervising producer is Tara Boyle.
-You can also follow us on Twitter @hiddenbrain, and listen for Hidden Brain stories each week on your local public radio station.
+This episode of Hidden Brain is part of an NPR-wide project called How To Raise A Human.
+It was produced by Rhaina Cohen, and edited by Tara Boyle.
+Hidden Brain is hosted by Shankar Vedantam and includes Jennifer Schmidt, Parth Shah, Thomas Lu and Laura Kwerel.
+You can also follow us on Twitter @hiddenbrain, and listen for Hidden Brain stories on your local public radio station.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.